Your Software PM Mentor

 Milestone chart

-When you create a weekly status report, you need to check whether you can keep up to your commitments.
+When you create a weekly status report, you need to check whether you can keep up with your commitments.

 Usually, it is enough for stakeholders to see the same dates in the report.
 By this, you reconfirm your commitment.